thales-markets/thales-improvement-proposals/TIPs/TIP-28.md

 For `Open Bid` market one wallet can enter multiple bids and spread the bids across multiple positions.
 To reposition, they have to first pull the bid from a position and then choose to deposit it into a new position.

 ### Disputes in positioning phase
-Anyone, that is not the market creator or a member of Oracle Council, can dispute a market while in positioning phase.
+Anyone, that is not a member of Oracle Council, can dispute a market while in positioning phase.
 To open a dispute the wallet raising the dispute needs to put up 100 THALES as a bond.
 On raising the dispute, the person disputing the market inputs the reason for the dispute as string (up to 100 characters).
 The number of open disputes on a market is not limited, but duplicating disputes can lead to a slash for the wallet raising the duplicated dispute.

-Apart from disputes about not following the guidelines one can also raise a dispute for every onforeseen event that causes the market to become obsolete, e.g. a game is postponed.
+Apart from disputes about not following the guidelines one can also raise a dispute for ant onforeseen event that causes the market to become obsolete, e.g. a game is postponed.

 Oracle council is the body resolving the disputes.
 An open dispute does not affect the market while its been processed (buy-in and positioning still goes on unaffected).

 Oracle council can choose the following options to resolve a dispute:
 - `Accept the dispute` in which case the market is closed and everyone can claim the full refund from the market.
 This resolution is split into two sub-resolutions depending on whether a slash will occur:
-    - `Accept the dispute and slash the creator` The wallet that opened the dispute gets the bond back and the bond of the creator
+    - `Accept the dispute and slash the creator` The wallet that opened the dispute gets the bond back and the bond of the creator  minus 10 THALES which goes to the Safe Box.
+This is likely to happen if the guidelines were not adhered to, or if at least 24h has passed in which its considered that the creator has an opportunity to submit this dispute himself (e.g. a sport's match is postponed indefinitely and 24h passed since the news were released)
-    - `Accept the dispute but do not slash the creator` The wallet that opened the dispute gets the bond back and additional 100 THALES from Oracle Council budget
+    - `Accept the dispute but do not slash the creator` The wallet that opened the dispute gets the bond back and an arbitrary reward in THALES up to 100 THALES from Oracle Council budget.
+In this case Oracle Council did not find enough reason to slash the creator, but considers the dispute valid.
 - `Refuse the dispute` with two sub-resolutions
-    - `Refuse the dispute and slash the wallet that raised it` The bond goes towards Oracle council budget
+    - `Refuse the dispute and slash the wallet that raised it` The bond goes towards Safe Box.
+In this case Oracle Council find that the user that raised the dispute did so unjustifiably.
-    - `Refuse the dispute but do not slash the wallet that raised it` The wallet that made the dispute gets the bond back
+    - `Refuse the dispute but do not slash the wallet that raised it` The wallet that made the dispute gets the bond back.
+Oracle Council likely found there was enough reason to raise the dispute, but perhaps circumstances have changed and OC does not feel the market should be cancelled.

+When a dispute is accepted, all disputes raised after that dispute are cancelled and bonds are returned to those that raised them.
+Accepting a dispute starts a timelock of 4h in which Protocol DAO or Thales Council can step in as backstops and pause the market if they have doubts about the decision OC made.

+When the 4h passes, users can claim their refunds from the market.

 Bonds are intended to ensure good behaviour, but are not meant to be punitive.
 Its within the autonomy of Oracle Council to decide if there was irresponsibility of malice when deciding if a certain bond should be slashed.

 ### Maturity phase

-Once the market hits maturity phase the market creator has 24h to resolve a market.
+Once the market hits maturity phase anyone can submit a request to resolve the market with a certain outcome and a bond of 100 THALES.

-If he fails to do so in the given time, the market is open for anyone to resolve the market (apart from Oracle Council members and the creator), but that wallet has to put up 100 THALES bond.
-If there are no disputes to the outcome, the wallet that resolved the market gets the bond of the creator.
+Market creator can also submit a request to resolve the market, but he doesnt need to submit a new bond, rather his initial bond is used in case of a dispute.

 In addition to all positions listed on the market creation, there is a default position available to select when resolving a market which is called `Cancelled`.
-Resolving a market with this position will allow anyone who bid on the market to claim a full refund.
+Resolving a market with this position will allow anyone who bid on the market to claim a full refund, just like per rules in positioning phase due to a cancellation.

-Once a market has been resolved, there is 24h window for anyone to raise a dispute on the market outcome.
+Once a market has been resolved, there is 24h window for anyone to raise a dispute on the market outcome with a bond of 100 THALES.
-This dispute has to have a `reasonForDispute` string and the proposed winning position result.
+This dispute has to have a `reasonForDispute` string.

 The Oracle council reviews the dispute and can decide the following:
-- `Accept the dispute` in which case the market is now resolved with the proposed position within the dispute.
-Two subtypes are:
-    - `Accept the dispute and slash the resolver` The wallet that made the dispute gets the bond of the resolver.
-If the resolver is not the market creator, the market creator bond goes to the Oracle Council budget.
+- `Accept the dispute and set a result` in which case the resolver fee goes to the Safe Box.
-    - `Accept the dispute but do not slash the resolver` The wallet that opened the dispute gets the bond from creator if the resolver was not the creator, or from the Oracle Council budget if the resolver was the creator.
-- `Refuse the dispute` with two sub-resolutions
+- `Accept the dispute and reset market result` (in case OC believes it is not yet possible to resolve a market)
+    Both cases lead to a slash for the resolver and the bond of the resolver, - 10 THALES which go to the Safe Box, goes to the wallet raising the dispute.
-    - `Refuse the dispute and slash the wallet that raised it` The bond goes towards Oracle council budget
+- `Refuse the dispute` the bond goes towards Safe Box

-    - `Refuse the dispute but do not slash the wallet that raised it` The wallet that made the dispute gets the bond back
+When Oracle Council accepts a dispute all subsequent disputes are closed and bonds are returned to those that raised them.
+If Oracle Council chose `Accepted the dispute and set a result` a timelock of 4h begins during which Protocol DAO or Thales Council can act as a backstop should they find the result set by the Oracle Council contentious.

-If 24h has passed since the market was resolved and at least 2h since the last dispute was closed, the market is formally resolved.
+If 24h has passed since the market was resolved or at least 4h since the last dispute was closed, the market is formally resolved and winners can start claiming their winnings.

-Oracle council can not set the result of a market themselves, they can only accept a correct result from a dispute.
+In case there are no winners, everyone can claim their initial bid minus the fees.

+If 48h have passed since the market could have been resolved in theory (per real life events) but no one submitted a request to resolve it, Oracle council may set a result themselves with a unanimous decision, in which case the creator bond is send to the Safe Box.

 ### Oracle Council backstop
 Bonds serve as deterrent for bad actors while creating, resolving and disputing markets, but what if oracle council decides to collude?